sdcondon/FlUnit/README.md

 - You'll also need to include an assertion library of your choice - the example code below uses [`FluentAssertions`](https://www.nuget.org/packages/FluentAssertions/), for example.
 - [`coverlet.collector`](https://www.nuget.org/packages/coverlet.collector/) does work with FlUnit tests - so feel free to add that, too.

-NB: a .NET standard 2.0 version of the framework does exist, and targeting earlier versions of the framework does work, but there are some caveats.
+NB: a .NET Standard 2.0 version of the framework does exist, and targeting earlier versions of the framework does work, but there are some caveats.
 Details can be found [here](docs/extended-usage-guidance.md#caveats-when-targeting-net-5-or-earlier).
 All the examples and documentation below assumes .NET 6.

 As shown below, tests are defined as public static gettable properties of public static classes, with the help of a fluent builder to construct them.
 More examples can be found in the [example test project](./src/Example.TestProject/ExampleTests.cs).